dexterford77/engineering-project/README.md

 ## How to Run Tests

-1. Run `python tests/utils.py` in you CLI.
+1. Run `python tests/utils.py` in your CLI.